 Design of a practice or service can be managed as a PRINCE2 project, PRINCE2 can contribute through its emphasis on the learning from experience.
 Lessons Learned can help avoid common pitfalls in designing for example a new service desk service.

 5. Obtain/build: “The purpose of the obtain/build value chain activity is to ensure that service components are available when and where they are needed, and meet agreed specifications”.

 “Obtaining new resources as well as development and integration is usually performed as a project.
 Various project management techniques are applicable to this activity”

 6. Deliver and support: “The purpose of the deliver and support value chain activity is to ensure that services are delivered and supported according to agreed specifications and stakeholders’ expectations”.

 The design, transition, and handover to internal or external service consumers for operational management needs to be well planned and executed to ensure that business as usual is not compromised.
-The PRINCE2 project management practice to ensure the handover of the service for operations management needs is well planned and executed happens through the Benefits Management Approach, that defines not only how the project’s outcome will be achieved, but also how the project’s benefits will be realised, so that services are not only delivered but are also delivered according to the requirements and needs of the stakeholders.
+The PRINCE2 project management practice to ensure the handover of the service for operations management needs is well planned and executed happens through the Benefits Management Approach.
+The Benefits Management approach defines not only how the project’s outcome will be achieved, but also how the project’s benefits will be realized.
+The goal is that services are not only delivered but are also delivered according to the requirements and needs of the stakeholders.

-With an understanding of both guidances, ITIL 4 and PRINCE2 together deliver a competitive advantage for an organization.
+With an understanding of both methodologies, ITIL 4 and PRINCE2 together deliver a competitive advantage for any organisation.

 Source: ITIL Foundation, ITIL 4 Edition